amandalin047/data-science-side-projects/README.md

 - **Elliptic curve arithmetic**: exploratory implementation of point addition and doubling.
 > **✅ STATUS**: Open-ended exploration; details documented in notebook markdown.

 ---

-## 🗂 Repository Structure

----

 ## 🚧 Note on Project Status
 Not every project here is fully polished.
-Some (RAG, automation) are production-ready demos, while others (Seq2Seq, RNN) are partial implementations included to demonstrate algorithmic curiosity and technical scaffolding.
+Some (RAG, automations) are fully functional demos, while others (Seq2Seq, RNN) are partial implementations included to demonstrate algorithmic curiosity and technical scaffolding.
 Together, they highlight **breadth, depth, and process**—not just final results.